-Students wishing to enter one of the Queensland Academies are required to participate in the following selective entry process: (Click on each tab to view more)
+Students wishing to enter a Queensland Academies campus are required to participate in the following selective entry process while they are in Year 9: (Click on each tab to view more)

 To sit the test, applicants will need to submit a completed Application Form accompanied by the application fee.